awesome-hq/.github/profile/README.md

 Hi folks 👋

-Welcome to the Awesome HQ repository!
+Welcome to the Awesome HQ!
 This is a curated list of awesome frameworks, libraries, software, and resources that happen to be incredibly useful.
 Whether you're a seasoned developer, a budding enthusiast, or just curious, dive in and discover some truly great tools and knowledge.

 ### What is an “Awesome” list?